opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 If we can implement rebase and sparse-checkout, I don't think any other command should be a problem to implement either.

 Performance should be of no concern.
 You are not doing anything heavy as far as operations go.

-### Questions

-#### Q: If we use a JS implementation, will we run into foreseeable performance issues that would be solved by libgit2?

-A: I don't think so as git operations are not heavy.
-Especially for use cases of Inlang.

-`clone` = fetches git details off the network: files as blobs, git objects to put into .git folder (network bound) `add` = scans over added files, create entry in `.git` (even if many files added, should be instant)

-Should do this for all other commands too.
-But general intuition is that performance should be not an issue.

-We can also potentially delegate some heavy git operations to a web worker.
-To run some things in parallel and not block the main and only JS thread.

-#### Q: Does it make sense to run Isomoprphic Git and/or file system in a web worker?

-A: Currently Inlang exposes isomorphic git raw from git sdk.
-Everything runs in the main thread, from our observations this had no issues in performance thus far.
-Only pressing issues are that inital loading takes too long as shallow clone is not fast enough.
-And rebase is needed feature to keep git history clean.
-Both those features are not expesnsive to want to run in a web worker.

-So it makes sense to keep everything in memory in javascript.

-#### Q: How should Git SDK look in near future?

-A: Potential API depends on whether the file system is handled by Inlang Git SDK for potential nice API surface.
-Or if file system is passed in.

-It can be a nice DX improvement for Inlang to cover all the possible use cases one would want to use git in the browser for.
-And provide access to the files as if you have a file system anyway.
-No need to learn multiple APIs and the examples in docs can be simpler too potentially.
-This would avoid passing `fs` to all Git SDK commands too.

-Q: How difficult would it be to add those commands?

-A: Hard to predict but Isomorphic Git has some active contributors still.
-For example [abortMerge](https://github.com/isomorphic-git/isomorphic-git/pull/1744) was added recently.

-A `sparse-checkout` or `rebase` command would be taking that PR as template and making the logic work for respective command.

 ## Git compiled to WASM